-The SeeLevel II Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SeeLevel has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SeeLeveL II Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-The SeeLevel II will monitor the fresh water holding tank level, gray and black sewer tank levels, LPG level, and the outside temperature.
+The SeeLeveL II will monitor the fresh water holding tank level, grey and black sewer tank levels, and the outside temperature.
 The information is displayed continuously on four separate 3 digit alpha-numeric LED displays.
 In addition, during servicing the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.